On the number of countable subdirect powers of unary algebras: Introduction and the statement of the main result

 \section{Introduction and the statement of the main result}

-Subdirect products have played an important role throughout the development of algebra, underpinned by Birhoff's subdirect representation theorem \cite[Chapter 4.5]{alv87}.
+Subdirect products have played an important role throughout the development of algebra, underpinned by Birkhoff's subdirect representation theorem \cite[Chapter 4.5]{alv87}.
 For groups they have been often deployed in the combinatorial aspects of the theory, e.g. theory of generators and defining relations; see \cite{BHM:FPSP,BM:SFP} and references therein.
-In a recent development, Mayr and Ruskuc \cite{MR19} have placed these developments in a more general algebraic context, and there are offshoots of this work for lattices \cite{DMR20} and semigroups \cite{Cl20,clayton2020number}.
+In a recent development, Mayr and Ru\v{s}kuc \cite{MR19} have placed these developments in a more general algebraic context, and there are offshoots of this work for lattices \cite{DMR20} and semigroups \cite{Cl20,clayton2020number}.

-The starting point for our investigation was the result of Hickin and Plotkin \cite{hickin1981boolean} that a finitely generated non-abelian group has continuum many countable subdirect powers.
+The starting point for our investigation was the result of Hickin and Plotkin \cite{hickin1981boolean} that a finitely generated non-abelian group has continuum many countable subdirect powers of countable size.
 Of course, a finitely generated abelian group has only countably many non-isomorphic countable subdirect powers, so the above result establishes a full classification.
 McKenzie \cite{mckenzie1982subdirect} strengthened this by proving that any non-abelian group $G$ has $2^\kappa$ non-isomorphic subdirect powers of cardinality $\kappa$, for every infinite cardinal $\kappa\geq |G|$.

 It is then natural to consider the number of subdirect powers for some algebraic structures other than groups.
 For instance, slightly surprisingly, in \cite{clayton2020number} it is proved that the free monogenic semigroup $\N=\{1,2,3,\dots\}$ already has uncountably many subdirect powers contained in $\N^2$.